France’s Macron to reshuffle govt after huge parliament win

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Interior Minister Gerard Collomb went near the scene and said he will present a bill Wednesday at a Cabinet meeting to extend France’s state of emergency from July 15, its current expiration date, until Nov.
+1. He will also talk about a new law aiming at maintaining “a high security level” beyond the end of the state of emergency.

-Many victorious parliament members have not held office before.
-They started arriving Monday at the National Assembly to learn their way around before the first parliament session next week.
+After Macron vigorously campaigned on a promise to renew France’s political landscape, other parties also made efforts to promote new faces.
+The victorious newcomers started arriving Monday at the National Assembly to learn their way around before the first parliament session next week.

-After Sunday’s vote, the number of French female lawmakers is the highest ever at France’s lower house of parliament, reaching 38.7 percent — up from 26.8 percent in the outgoing Assembly.
+The National Assembly says new lawmakers’ average age is down from 55 to 49 compared to the previous term.
+The youngest is 23, the oldest is 79.
+The number of female lawmakers is the highest ever at France’s lower house of parliament, reaching 38.7 percent — up from 26.8 percent.
+Three-quarters are starting their first term at the National Assembly.
+Some previously had local political experience, but many are newcomers to politics.

 Republic on the Move! and its allies from the Modem party took 350 seats — more than the 289 seats needed for a majority, according to the Interior Ministry’s definitive results.